 |Hanger ignores insulation:||Hanger accounts for insulation:|

-- a parameter that copies the “Insulation Thickness” value from the MEP element to the hanger family.
+- Create a parameter that copies the “Insulation Thickness” value from the MEP element to the hanger family.
 (Our MEP Hangers Revit plugin is necessary to do this.)

-- a parameter that controls whether the thickness of the insulation is added to your hanger size.
+- Create a parameter that controls whether the thickness of the insulation is added to your hanger size.
 (You can do this in plain Revit.)

 For your good-to-know file, when you purchase our MEP Hangers Revit-based software, we provide a sample project that contains a limited selection of hanger families.
 Most of those already adjust for insulation.
-Take a free trial of MEP Hangers by downloading our TOOLS4BIM Dock.